-Enjoy two delcious lunches at local Russian Restaurants.
-Typical lunch includes a salad, a cup of soup, main course and dessert.
+Enjoy two delicious lunches at local Russian Restaurants.
+A typical lunch includes a salad, a cup of soup, main course and dessert.
 Vegetarian & gluten free options are available upon request.
 Children under 7 (who travel free of charge) do not get an individual meal.
 It must be ordered separately.
 Please contact your manager.**IMPORTANT:

 Visa-Free paperwork is complimentary and included into your tour package.
 Don't forget to provide us with your passport details in a timely manner.